-- 1. The County shall provide level of service information as set forth in the most recent Data and Analysis Report in support of the Comprehensive Plan.
-If this level of service information indicates a level of service failure, the applicant may either (1) accept the level of service information as set forth in the most recent Data and Analysis Report supporting the Comprehensive Plan, or (2) prepare a more detailed Highway Capacity Analysis as outlined in the Highway Capacity Manual, Special Report 209 (1985) or a speed and delay study following the procedure outlined by the Florida Department of Transportation, Traffic Engineering Office, in its Manual for Uniform Traffic Studies. - 2.
-If the applicant chooses to do a more detailed analysis the (1) applicant shall submit the completed alternative analysis to the Land Development Regulation Administrator for review, and (2) Land Development Regulation Administrator shall review the alternative analysis for accuracy and appropriate application of the methodology. - 3.
-If the alternative methodology, after review and acceptance by the Land Development Regulation Administrator, indicates an acceptable level of service, the alternative methodology shall be used in place of the most recent Data and Analysis to support the Comprehensive Plan. - 4.
+- a.
+The County shall provide level of service information as set forth in the most recent Data and Analysis Report in support of the Comprehensive Plan.
+If this level of service information indicates a level of service failure, the applicant may either (1) accept the level of service information as set forth in the most recent Data and Analysis Report supporting the Comprehensive Plan, or (2) prepare a more detailed Highway Capacity Analysis as outlined in the Highway Capacity Manual, Special Report 209 (1985) or a speed and delay study following the procedure outlined by the Florida Department of Transportation, Traffic Engineering Office, in its Manual for Uniform Traffic Studies. - b.
+If the applicant chooses to do a more detailed analysis the (1) applicant shall submit the completed alternative analysis to the Land Development Regulation Administrator for review, and (2) Land Development Regulation Administrator shall review the alternative analysis for accuracy and appropriate application of the methodology. - c.
+If the alternative methodology, after review and acceptance by the Land Development Regulation Administrator, indicates an acceptable level of service, the alternative methodology shall be used in place of the most recent Data and Analysis to support the Comprehensive Plan. - d.
 Any proposed development generating more than seven hundred fifty (750) trips a day shall be required to provide a trip distribution model, in addition to the requirements outlined above.

-For sanitary sewer, solid waste, drainage, potable water, and recreation and open space the following determination procedures shall apply:
+For Sanitary Sewer, Solid Waste, Drainage, Potable Water and Recreation and Open Space the following determination procedures shall apply: